Lt. Michael P. Murphy memorial run returns, sets a new course

 The run, which was virtual-only last year to guard against the spread of COVID-19, is scheduled for June 26.

-Rather than have participants running on blacktop four miles around Lake Ronkonkoma, the Ronkonkoma Rotary Club agreed to a start at Hauppauge's H. Lee Dennison Building, which houses county agencies.
+Rather than have participants running on blacktop for 4 miles around Lake Ronkonkoma, the Ronkonkoma Rotary Club agreed to a start at Hauppauge’s H. Lee Dennison Building, which houses county agencies.
 From there, the course will loop on pavement, dirt roads and hard-packed trails around Blydenburgh County Park.

-"Our runners are not going have to worry about twisting ankles or things with really rugged terrain," Gregory Plante, executive secretary of the Rotary Club, said by telephone.
+"Our runners are not going to have to worry about twisting ankles or things with really rugged terrain," Gregory Plante, executive secretary of the Rotary Club, said in a phone interview.

 Changing the course reduces the number of police officers needed to shut roads, he said, saluting county officials for helping to devise an alternative route.

-"The distances have been tweaked from a 4 mile to a 5K and from a Half Marathon to a 15K (9.33 Miles)," the club on Monday emailed the approximately 1,400 runners who already have signed up.
+"The distances have been tweaked from a 4 mile to a 5K and from a Half Marathon to a 15K (9.33 Miles)," the club wrote in an email sent Monday to the approximately 1,400 runners already signed up.

-Though last year's run was virtual-only, the club still managed to raise around $100,000 from sponsorships and sales of T-shirts, hats and more.
+Though last year’s run was virtual-only, the club still managed to raise about $100,000 from sponsorships and sales of T-shirts, hats and more.

-That's about half of what the club hopes to raise this year, Plante said, noting participation has been growing, drawing around 4,000 runners when the race last was held in 2019.
+That’s about half of what the club hopes to raise this year, Plante said, noting that participation has been growing, drawing about 4,000 runners when the race last was held in 2019.

 "All the proceeds we raise from the event — 100% — are donated," he said.
 From 65% to 70% is reserved for aiding veterans.